LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 The script `/opt/verify-boot.sh` is generated automatically during the installation and launched manually after the first boot on NVMe to validate all mounts LUKS, LVM, FS tuning, TRIM, etc.

-- Encrypted save of KUKS keyfile on AWS S3/Azure Blob with rsync with rotation and versioning
+- Encrypted save of LUKS keyfile on AWS S3/Azure Blob with rsync with rotation and versioning
 - Incremental save Btrfs lv-data to cloud through snapshots send/receive with lv-cloud-sync

 The partitionning system is made as follows :